 Hai dormito abbastanza stanotte?

 It can also be used as an adjective.
-It doesn’t have any variants because it doesn’t need to agree in gender and number with the noun it’s tied to.
+It doesn’t have any variants because it doesn’t have to agree in gender and number with the noun it’s bound to.

 Avrai abbastanza forza per alzare questo masso?

 Will you have enough strength to lift this boulder?

 Non ho abbastanza olio per friggere.

 Finally, abbastanza can also mean quite or pretty.

 Questo vestito è abbastanza caro.
 Non credo di potermelo permettere.

 This dress is quite expensive.
 I don’t think I can afford it.